Major causes are diabetes and high blood pressure.

 Doctors also look for and treat other causes of anemia, particularly dietary deficiencies of iron Iron Deficiency Iron deficiency is a common cause of anemia, a condition in which the number of red blood cells is low.
 Iron deficiency usually results from loss of blood in adults (including bleeding from... read more , folate (folic acid), and vitamin B12 (see Vitamin Deficiency Anemia Vitamin Deficiency Anemia Vitamin deficiency anemia results from low or depleted levels of vitamin B12 or folate (folic acid).
 People may be weak, short of breath, and pale.
 Nerves may malfunction.
 Blood tests can detect... read more ).

 Most people who take erythropoietin or darbepoietin regularly need to be given iron intravenously to prevent iron deficiency, which impairs the body’s response to these drugs.
-Erythropoietin and darbepoietin should be used only when necessary because they can increase the risk of stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more .
+Erythropoietin and darbepoietin should be used only when necessary because they can increase the risk of stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more .
 The tendency to bleed can be temporarily suppressed by transfusions of blood products or by such drugs as desmopressin or estrogens.
 Such treatment may be needed after an injury or before a surgical procedure or a tooth extraction.

 Blood transfusions are given only if the anemia is severe, is causing symptoms, and does not respond to erythropoietin or darbepoietin.